linrongbin16/commons.nvim/docs/commons_tables.md

 ##### `find`

-Find the first element that satisfied the unary detect function, e.g. search by index from 1 to `length()`.
+Find the first element that satisfied the predicate function, e.g. search by index from 1 to `length()`.

 ```lua
 --- @param f fun(value:any, index:integer):boolean